nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Finding animals by their fields: `find`

-Finds and lists all animals in the `ZooKeep` book whose fields contain any of the specified argument keywords.
+Finds and lists all animals in the `ZooKeep` book whose fields contain any of the specified argument keywords (at least 1).

-Format: `find [SPECIFIED KEYWORDS]...`
+Format: `find KEYWORD [MORE KEYWORDS]...`
 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 Keyword matching is case insensitive.
 </div>